cpacker/MemGPT/docs/storage.md

 # Configuring Storage Backends
 MemGPT supports both local and database storage for archival memory.
 You can configure which storage backend to use via `memgpt configure`.
 For larger datasets, we recommend using a database backend.

+!!! warning "Switching storage backends"

-Note that MemGPT can only use one storage backend at a time.
+    MemGPT can only use one storage backend at a time.
 If you switch from local to database storage, you will need to re-load data and start agents from scratch.
 We currently do not support migrating between storage backends.

-In order to load data into archival memory, use the `memgpt load` command (TODO: link)

 ## Local
 MemGPT will default to using local storage (saved at `~/.memgpt/archival/` for loaded data sources, and `~/.memgpt/agents/` for agent storage).